tskit-dev/pyslim/README.md

 3. The "remembered nodes" will be the *first* nodes.

+## TODO

+1. Make populations already extant in node tables propagate to individuals.

+2. Stop recording SLiM metadata for nodes that don't correspond to individuals.

+3. Save population metadata as ASCII somewhere.

+4. Check what happened to .alleles.

+5. Properly set (comma-separated) strings of mutation IDs in derived states, and set ancestral states to be ''.

 ## Questions

-1. Are we really using the individual.flags to record sex?

-2. Do we need to record SLiM metadata for nodes that don't correspond to individuals?

-3. Should population metadata be in ASCII?
-Currently tskit requires it to be so, which would be nice for readability.

-4. Should 'time' in pyslim be forwards time or backwards time?
+1. Should 'time' in pyslim be forwards time or backwards time?
     This is relevant for the "reference_time" argument and the "time" information in mutation metadata.

-5. Should there be more information in the provenance record, e.g., siulation type ("nonWF" or "WF")?

-6. Do we need to properly set comma-separated strings of mutation IDs in derived states?
-Do we need to set ancestral states to be ''?

-7. What should be set in the provenance table?
-Two rows: one for pyslim, and then one for slim?
-    How does slim extract information - by looking for the last row that says "SLiM"?